Age-related macular degeneration

 It can start in one eye before progressing to both.
 It does not affect side vision (peripheral vision).
 This means that it does not cause complete blindness.

 Wet AMD can be treated if it is diagnosed early enough.
 Treatment is most often a series of injections to the eye but can also involve laser therapy.
-Treatment stops the blood vessels from growing before they become damaged and cause scarring.
+Treatment stops the blood vessels from growing before they cause damage to sight by forming a scar inside the eye.

 AMD research has several strands.
 These include understanding the causes of AMD and what part genetics plays, preventing AMD from developing (especially important as the population ages), developing a treatment for dry AMD, detecting AMD early enough to prevent sight loss, monitoring its progress more easily and developing cell replacement therapies that might one day restore lost sight.